hanjiakang/alilens/README.md

 After that, you can run *plot.py* and start the reconstruction of the lensing potential based on the dataset generated in the previous step.

 After the reconstruction process finish, there will be several graphic outputs in the ALILENS directory, among which the  *recon_cl.pdf*  is the power spectrum output and *recon_snr.pdf* is the SNR for each ell bins.
-Meanwhile, you can run *klmplot.py* to get a weiner filtered reconstruction potential map as well as the potnetial map input for conparison, I strongly recommand you check this reconstruction potentail map to see if the reconstruction process is carried out correctly.
+Meanwhile, you can run *product.py* and then *klmplot.py* to get a weiner filtered reconstruction potential map as well as the potnetial map input for conparison, I strongly recommand you check this reconstruction potentail map to see if the reconstruction process is carried out correctly.

 #### SCRIPTS